Explore the Area

 The farm can be divided into three areas.
 The first area, the low ground, is stocked with cattle and sheep but also has arable fields sown with barley, rape and grass.
 The north-west hill is permanent grassland with cattle and sheep, while the south-east hill is heather and stocked with blackface sheep.

-Four routes help you to explore the farm.
+Three routes help you to explore the farm.
 These were way marked and stiles were installed as part of the Glenholm Wildlife Project.
-They all start at the Glenholm Centre (230m).
-Maps and directions of each walk are available from the Glenholm Centre but may also be displayed using the icon alongside each walk's description.
+They all start at Glenholm (230m).
+Maps and directions of each walk may also be displayed using the icon alongside each walk's description.
 Each walk is also described in more detail on the Glenholm Wildlife Project Upland Walks page.

 ►The Riverside Walk is a gentle walk of about 2 kilometres which goes up the Holms Water glen using the glen road at the valley's edge and returns along the riverside.
 Although wet in places there are no stiles and the route is usually suitable for walkers with dogs.